harshkpatel/ssc_data_analysis/README.md

 ## Output

 - Emails are saved in CSV format in the `csv_files` directory
-- Files are named using the format: `account_mailbox_date.csv`
+- Files are named using the format: `account_mailbox--submailbox_date.csv` (slashes in folder paths become double dashes)
-- For count-based scraping, files are named: `account_mailbox_latest.csv`
+- For count-based scraping, files are named: `account_mailbox--submailbox_latest.csv`

 ## Troubleshooting